tydo83/2020-09-midterms/README.md

 ### General Tips

 * **You can absolutely research your JavaScript.** You don't have to have how `.slice` works memorized.
 It may worm its way into your brain eventually, but for many developers, they don't want to or can't memorize code; it's always a friendly internet search away, right?
-* This test is to tell us how you're doing with these concepts so we know what to focus on the rest of the term.
-It is not a judgement, but a diagnostic.
+* **This test is not a judgement, but a diagnostic.** It's purpose is to tell us how you're doing with these concepts so we know what to focus on the rest of the term.
+The more info we have, the better we can help you get to Term 2 and beyond!
-* This is a very challenging set of exercises and you **are not expected to finish**.
+* This is a very challenging set of exercises, and **you are not expected to finish**.
 Don't get discouraged!
+* Problems (as well as the sub-problems within each exercise) often **illuminate and build upon each other**.
+This is one reason among many to listen to the next tip.
-* You can go in any order.
-Don't stare at one problem for too long! **Each problem 1/4 of the way completed tells us more about how you're doing than one problem 3/4 completed.**
+* **You can go in any order.** Don't stare at one problem for too long!
+Each problem 1/4 of the way completed tells us more about how you're doing than one problem 3/4 completed.
-* You can also do the tests **within** a problem in any order.
+* You can also do the tests **within** a problem in any order. **Think of each check-mark as an individual question.** These sub-problems are often dealing with different kinds of inputs, and really are unique challenges even within their problem.
+Celebrate when you get one, and when you don't, move on to the next.
-* And if you're halfway through the problem and feeling stuck, move on.
-You don't have to get the whole set of tests green.
+* And if you're halfway through the problem and feeling stuck, **move on**.
+You don't have to get an exercise's whole set of tests green.
+* Relax and have fun.
+Here are your tasks; see you on the other side!

 ### isValidPassword